South Africa at the FIFA World Cup

-Although South Africa has made three appearances in the World Cup, they have not made it past the first round.
-The team's first attempt to qualify was for the 1994 FIFA World Cup.
-The team finished second in their group, behind Nigeria, who went on to play at the World Cup.
-Their first appearance was in France 1998, six years after they had been readmitted to the global football family.
-Despite a 3–0 drubbing to France in their opening game, they went on to draw against Denmark and Saudi Arabia, the team finished third and thus exited the tournament.
-Korea/Japan 2002 was expected to be an opportunity for Bafana Bafana to step up to the next level but they were eliminated at the group stage despite drawing to Paraguay and beating Slovenia 1–0 for their first-ever World Cup win.
-The team finished third in their group, losing out to Paraguay on goals scored.
+South Africa did not make it past the first round until 2026.
+The team's first attempt to qualify was for the 1994 FIFA World Cup, where they finished second in their group behind Nigeria.
+Their first appearance was in 1998, six years after they had been readmitted to the global football family.
+The team finished third in the group stage in both 1998 and 2002 World Cups.
 The team failed to qualify for the 2006 FIFA World Cup after finishing third in their qualifying group.
-Ghana won the group and progressed to the tournament, while Congo DR finished ahead of South Africa on head-to-head results.
 During the 2010 World Cup on their home soil, they beat France 2–1 and drew 1–1 to Mexico, but lost 0–3 to Uruguay.
-They lost out on progression to the round of 16, on goal difference, becoming the first World Cup host nation to fail to advance past the group stage.
+They lost out on progression to the round of 16, on goal difference, becoming the first World Cup host nation to fail to advance past the group stage, a feat repeated by Qatar in 2022.